ceng240/ceng240.github.io/index.md

 ## Course Conduct

-The flow of this course has 2 hours of in-class (theoretical) lectures + 2 hours of laboratory work (which is online).
+The flow of this course has 2 hours of in-class (theoretical) lectures + 2 hours of laboratory work.
 In addition, the theoretical part has Midterm and Final exams.

 This has been altered as follows:

 Weekly:

 * In a pre-scheduled (see: Schedule section below) session, the lecturer will perform the subject review and a recitation (going over programming examples) of that week’s topics.
-* Starting with the 4th week, there will be a programming exam held on a single time frame.
-Here the students will be given a programming  environment and a task that they will code in a given duration (this time will be in the range of 40-120 minutes).
+* Starting with the 4th week, there will be a lab session held at MM-14.
+Here the students will be given a programming  environment and a task that they will code in a given duration.

 About Exams:

-* Midterm exam will be online and final exam will be in class.
+* Midterm exam and final exam will be in class.

 ## Course Material